n3mo/data-science/README.md

 (list->sentiment lst [#:lexicon 'nrc])
 ```

-Returns a list of sentiment values for `lst`, which is a list of pairs of words/tokens and their frequency, as returned by `document->tokens`. `#:lexicon` can be the symbols:
+Returns a list of sentiment values for `lst`, which is a list of pairs of words/tokens and their frequency, as returned by `document->tokens`.
+Returns a list of triplets of the form (token sentiment frequency). `#:lexicon` can be the symbols:

 - nrc --> Returns an affective label from the set (anger anticipation disgust fear negative positive sadness surprise trust), or #f if `token` is unknown.
 - bing --> Returns a polarity label from the set (negative positive), or #f if `token` is unknown.